CHAPTERS 24-26

 Her head was open.
 Arcs of fire pulsed down her limbs.

-James stood behind the computer across the room, hands clasped anxiously under his nose, next to the man with the narrow glasses.
+James stood behind a computer setup across the room, hands clasped anxiously under his nose, next to a man with narrow glasses.

 +